NiuTrans/LanguageCodes/README.md

   #####          [BCC  Corpus](http://bcc.blcu.edu.cn/)	 A contemporary Chinese corpus of 15 billion characters in the field of journal (2 billion), literature (3 bilion), Weibo (3 billion), science (3 billion), ancient Chinese (2 billion) and other fields.

-  #####         [Clarin](https://www.clarin.eu/resource-families/parallel-corpora)	a European Research Infrastructure for Language Resources and Technology, 47 bilingual corpora, mostly containing European language pairs but also non-European languages such as Hindi, Tamil, and Vietnamese.
+  #####         [Clarin](https://www.clarin.eu/resource-families/parallel-corpora)	A European Research Infrastructure for Language Resources and Technology, 47 bilingual corpora, mostly containing European language pairs but also non-European languages such as Hindi, Tamil, and Vietnamese.
 39 corpora are multilingual, with 5 containing texts in more than 50 languages.
 Almost half of the corpora are sentence-aligned.

   #####         [XNLI](https://cims.nyu.edu/~sbowman/xnli/)	An evaluation corpus for language transfer and cross-lingual sentence classification in 15 languages.
 It collects 5,000 test and 2,500 dev pairs for the MultiNLI corpus.
 The pairs are annotated with textual entailment and translated into 14 languages: French, Spanish, German, Greek, Bulgarian, Russian, Turkish, Arabic, Vietnamese, Thai, Chinese, Hindi, Swahili and Urdu.
 This results in 112,500 annotated pairs.
 Each premise can be associated with the corresponding hypothesis in the 15 languages, summing up to more than 1.5 million combinations.